Skip to main content

 High-level progress events.
 Best for end-user UIs where you want to show progress bars, source lists, and the final report.

-Events: topic, progress, source, result, error, done
+Events: topic, progress, source, supervisor_thinking, result, error, done

 detailed